Toddler (ages 2-3)

 This community of children are guided by adults who are focused on their needs and supporting their independence.
 Many materials are based on activities of the home: cooking, cleaning, washing, etc. There are puzzles and manipulative games and objects to aid in the development a child’s senses, hand control, balance and coordination.
 Stories, songs, books, pictures encourage the development of language.
 The environment helps children develop an awareness of their own rights and limits, as well as the rights and limits of others.

-Students in our Rainbow Room are enrolled for two, three or five class days per week, and can take advantage of our half-day or full-day option.
+Students in our Bumble Bee are enrolled for four or five class days per week, and can take advantage of our half-day or full-day option.
 The full-day option includes extra class activities, time for lunch and a rest period.
 All classes are guided by a Montessori-trained teacher and an assistant committed to fostering a young student’s curiosity and developing independence.

 24 months to 3 Years Old (must turn age 2 before enrollment)

 The Child's Work from Montessori Guide on Vimeo.